Watching for Internal Sports Injury in a Child

 Bluish discoloration of the belly or bruising particularly around the belly button

 The emergency healthcare team will check your child's pulse and blood pressure.
 A

 rapid pulse and falling blood pressure means there is internal bleeding.

 This is what may happen next:

-her vein.
 Fluids are given through the IV to stabilize the blood pressure.

 Blood tests may be done.
 These are to measure blood volume and to prepare for a blood

 transfusion if needed.
 They may also check for abnormal liver enzymes.
 This is to